sfox38/WhoDunnit/README.md

 - The entity is not on a supported platform.
 - A timing edge case on a high-load system.

-If `matched_entry` is present but shows the wrong source, the context ID was reused by a different action - which should not occur under normal HA operation and may indicate an integration-level issue.
+If `matched_entry` is present but shows the wrong source, the context ID was reused by a different action.
+Outside the known ESPHome bleed window (see [Caveats](#caveats-and-limitations)), this should not occur under normal HA operation and may indicate an integration-level issue.

 ---